MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/high-availability-options.md

 ### Use a remote content library

 Move the site's content library to a remote location that provides highly available storage.
 This feature is a requirement for site server high availability.
-For more information, see [The content library](../../../plan-design/hierarchy/the-content-library.md#bkmk_remote).
+For more information, see [Configure a remote content library for the site server](../../../plan-design/hierarchy/remote-content-library.md).

 ### Centralize content sources